AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/VolumetricSpeed.png)

-## What is a volumetric flow limit?
+## What is a volumetric speed limit?

-The volumetric speed setting serves as a universal "flow limit".
+The volumetric speed limit controls the maximum rate that your hotend is allowed to extrude.

 No matter how much you push speeds, layer heights, or line widths, **it will never allow you to outrun your hotend.**